Scoop up cool finds and hot eats at Toronto’s most exciting Black-owned shops and restaurants.

 Mary’s Brigadeiro

 For a sweet treat during your next trip to Toronto—or to load up on confectionery to bring home as souvenirs—Mary's Brigadeiro is a must-visit.
 Its small-batch chocolates are handcrafted in its Eastside Danforth Avenue storefront.
+They also have a second location downtown.

 Each truffle is made with the perfect balance of cacao and condensed milk and is enhanced with Brazilian flavours like coconut, cayenne pepper, cinnamon, nutmeg and various fruit fillings.